chemmedia/knowledgeworker-embedded-asset-api/README.md

 ### `checkAnswerButtonClicked(): void`
 ### `solutionButtonClicked(): void`
 ### `retryButtonClicked(): void`
-This action is only for assets of type `advanced-question`.
+These actions are only for assets of type `advanced-question`.
-Advanced question assets automatically provide buttons for "Check answer", "Retry" and "Show solution" when needed.
+Advanced question assets provide buttons for "Check answer", "Retry" and "Show solution" by themselfes when needed.
 When these are clicked, the API must be informed.

 Example: